CodeCarrots/snakes/README.md

 The server's runtime consists of at least 3 processes: redis server, snakes manager server and a django server.
 You might want a front-end HTTP server, as well.
-The snake manager server requires some pretty specific enviroment to do its job properly - see [snakes-docker][1] for some help setting-up and running.
+The snake manager server requires some pretty specific environment to do its job properly - see [snakes-docker][1] for some help setting-up and running.

 Once everything is running, managing the game is done through the `snakes-manage` script (run in a way that allows it to communicate with the redis server).
-Add some snakes with `snakes-manage add_snake ...` ("snake key" should be a random string, preferably of length 6+, that acts as a snake identificator and a password at the same time, should be kept somewhat secret) then get the unique urls for them with `snakes-manage players ...`.
+Add some snakes with `snakes-manage add_snake ...` ("snake key" should be a random string, preferably of length 6+, that acts as a snake identifier and a password at the same time, should be kept somewhat secret) then get the unique URLs for them with `snakes-manage players ...`.

 `-h` is your friend.